-The activities envisaged under Priority 3: Fair energy transition of the "Programme Development of the Regions 2021-2027" will be particularly focused on the development and implementation of innovative products, processes and business models aimed on increasing the resource efficiency of the economy, as well as support and implementation of innovations aimed at high carbon intensity of the economy, productive investments in SMEs, implementing technologies, systems and infrastructures for affordable clean energy, including energy storage technologies, investments in renewable energy and smart and sustainable local mobility, improving the circular economy through waste prevention, reduction, resource efficiency, reuse, repair and recycling.
-Similarly there are proposed measures promoting the transition to a circular economy under Priority 1:Integrated urban development and Priority 2: Integrated territorial development of the regions.
+The activities envisaged under Priority 3: Fair energy transition of the "Programme Development of the Regions 2021-2027" will be particularly focused on the development and implementation of innovative products, processes and business models aimed on increasing the resource efficiency of the economy, as well as support of innovations aimed at high carbon intensity of the economy, productive investments in SMEs, implementing technologies, systems and infrastructures for affordable clean energy, including investments in energy storage technologies, renewable energy, smart local mobility, improving the circular economy through waste reduction, resource efficiency, reuse, repair and recycling.
+Similarly there are measures promoting the transition to a circular economy under Priority 1:Integrated urban development and Priority 2: Integrated territorial development of the regions.